-Aafiya Med (Pty) Ltd is a Cape Town-based health-technology company developing AI-powered platforms for patients, physicians, and the national health system.
+Aafiya Med (Pty) Ltd is a Cape Town-based health-technology company developing AI-powered platforms for patients, physicians, and the community.

 ⚠️ Clinical Validation Phase: Aafiya platforms are undergoing clinical testing.
 SAHPRA submission planned Q3 2026.
 Not yet approved for commercial use.

-Each product addresses a distinct layer of South Africa's broken healthcare value chain — together forming a vertically integrated AI health ecosystem that spans primary care, clinical support, diagnostics, and family wellbeing.
+Each product addresses a distinct layer of South Africa's healthcare value chain — together forming a vertically integrated AI health ecosystem that spans primary care, clinical support, diagnostics, family wellbeing, and managed care administration.

 South Africa's first AI primary care platform with mandatory HPCSA physician sign-off.
-Patients access clinically validated consultations via USSD or PWA — free at point of care, in all 11 official languages.
+Patients access clinically validated consultations via PWA — free at point of care, in all 11 official languages.

 An Android application giving HPCSA-licensed physicians AI-assisted differential diagnosis support.
 Powered by Aafiya AI, it combines text queries, voice intake, real-time consultation listening, and multimodal image analysis.